Capgemini/xrm-datamigration-xrmtoolbox/README.md

 4. To save the new or updated export config file, click on 'Save'.
  ![Save Export Configs](images/SaveExportConfigs.png "Save Export Configs")

-Once the export config is generated, the export JSON file will be generated at the specified location.
+Your export configs file will be saved at the specified location.

 Below shows an example export config file: